United States

-Courtney Dauwalter has become one of the biggest names in ultra-running despite only turning professional in 2017.
+Since becoming professional in 2017, Courtney Dauwalter has become easily one of the biggest names in ultra-running and the undisputed GOAT of the women’s sport.

 Having been a successful runner and Nordic skier in her school and university days, the American then worked as a middle and high school teacher in Denver.